17 Amazing Resources for Korean Listening Practice: Podcasts, Programs, Apps and More

 Intermediate and advanced learners have probably already mastered everything involving consonants and vowels in Korean, so this resource is better suited for beginner learners.

 This textbook and audio combo might be just what you need to kick your listening abilities up a notch.
-It’s is a great paperback textbook with accompanying downloadable audio files that’s currently available via Amazon for under $20.
+It’s a great paperback textbook with accompanying downloadable audio files.

 The resource focuses on helping newbies improve their conversational listening skills.